Yellowen/vanda/docs/source/devel/daemon.rst

 Debbox daemon runs in to state foreground and background.
 In the background state :py:class:`Debbox` class will fork a child process and terminate the parent process (why? to release from current user session) then child process continue its work and establish a new session and redirect all the outputs to ``/dev/null`` because it does not want to user see any IO.
 At last it will fork again and run
-:py:class:`MasterServer` in the master process (itself) and writes the pid files in the :ref:`piddir` and runs :py:class:`WebServer` in the slave process (second child). both of the :py:class:`MasterServer` and :py:class:`WebServer` will go to their own blocking loop and cause their process to block and wait for an event such as new request from user in case of slave process and new request from slave process in case of master process.
+:py:class:`MasterServer` in the master process (itself) and writes the pid files in the `piddir` and runs :py:class:`WebServer` in the slave process (second child). both of the :py:class:`MasterServer` and :py:class:`WebServer` will go to their own blocking loop and cause their process to block and wait for an event such as new request from user in case of slave process and new request from slave process in case of master process.

+In the foreground state every thing is the same as background state except of first fork, since daemon wants to run in foreground so there is no need to escape from user current session.
+Also in this state there is no IO redirecting and every outputs will go into user session directly.

+.. note:: You can avoid IO redirection in the background state by specifying ``--debug`` option for *server.py*

 Debbox Class
 ============

 .. autoclass:: Debbox
    :members:

+.. seealso:: for more information take a look at source code.